orsenthil/udacity-webapp-course/README.md

 Certificate upon Course Completion
 ----------------------------------

 And if you complete the course.
-You would get the certificate like this.
+You will get the certificate like this.

 ![Certificate](https://raw.github.com/uthcode/udacity-webapp-course/master/Udacity_Webapp_certificate.jpg)